kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 python -m venv venv
 ```

-*Explanation: This command asks Python to run its "venv" tool to create a new, empty environment inside a folder named `venv` at the root of the project.
-This single virtual environment will be used for both Part A and Part B.*
+*Explanation: This command asks Python to run its "venv" tool to create a new, empty environment inside a folder named `venv` within the `AI_With_Python_PartA` folder.
+This virtual environment is specific to Part A.*

 *Note: You might not see anything happen immediately.
-If a new folder named `venv` appears in your file list on the left (at the root level, not inside AI_With_Python_PartA), it worked!*
+If a new folder named `venv` appears in your file list on the left (inside the `AI_With_Python_PartA` folder), it worked!*

 ### Step 5: Activate the Virtual Environment
 Now we need to "turn on" the environment.
 Type the command for your system and press **Enter**: